Scunthorpe: Transport

-Scunthorpe railway station is on the South TransPennine Line which has trains from Liverpool Lime Street to Cleethorpes.
-Scunthorpe station (SCU), has two platforms and is serviced by two train companies, TransPennine Express and Northern Trains.
+Scunthorpe railway station is on the South TransPennine Line and has two platforms serviced by the train companies, TransPennine Express and Northern Trains.
 TransPennine Express eastbound trains to Cleethorpes call at platform 1, whilst TransPennine Express westbound services to Liverpool Lime Street and the Northern westbound stopping service to Doncaster use platform 2.

-The M180 passes 5 mi south of Scunthorpe and connects to the town via the M181 and the A1077M.
+The M180 passes 4 mi south of Scunthorpe and connects to the town via the M181 and the A1077M.
 Before the M180 was opened in 1979, all east–west traffic took the A18 over Keadby Bridge.
 Humberside Airport is a short drive to the east along the M180.
-The town's bus station is off Fenton Street.
-The bus station is predominantly used by Stagecoach in Lincolnshire that operate services within and out of the town along with Hornsby Travel.
+The town's bus station off Fenton Street is predominantly used by Stagecoach in Lincolnshire which operates services within and out of the town along with Hornsby Travel.
 East Yorkshire operate services to Hull and Goole.

 Demographics

 According to the 2021 Census, Scunthorpe had a population of 81,286, while the urban area, which extends to the nearby village of Messingham to the south of the town, had a population of 84,665.

 At the 2021 Census, the local population was recorded as being 90.4% White British, with 6% British Asian, 1.4% Mixed-race British, 1.2% Other ethnic minorities and 0.8% Black British, making the town roughly 90% White and 10% BAME.
 According to the census, the town's religious composition was 51% Christian, followed by 42.1% who were non-religious and 5% following Islam.
 Other religions and not stated respondents were recorded at 2.9%.

 Scunthorpe is also home to the largest British Asian community in the county of Lincolnshire, followed by both Lincoln and Grimsby.